DubiousCactus/autonomous-drone-racing/README.md

-# Exploiting Fast and Accurate Semi-Synthetic Image Generation for Efficient CNN Training
+# Image Generation for Efficient Neural Network Training in Autonomous Drone Racing

-This repository contains the source code for the paper "Exploiting Fast and Accurate Semi-Synthetic Image Generation for Efficient CNN Training".
+This repository contains the source code for the paper "Image Generation for Efficient Neural Network Training in Autonomous Drone Racing" accepted at the WCCI 2020 congress.

 ![Illustration](main_illustration.png)